Intensive Beginners Jewellery Short Course - $1350

 - where to buy everything you need - tools, metal, findings, packaging, etc.

 Like all of Pod Jewellery workshops, we work with sterling silver, you can also incorporate copper or brass into your work at no extra cost.
-You'll also have access to plenty of copper and brass to practise sawing, test out a texture or finish before applying it to your finished piece.
+You'll also have access to plenty of copper to practise sawing, test out a texture or finish before applying it to your finished piece.

 I'm a big believer of learning to use tools as you make your piece of jewellery, so we won't be spending hours doing sawing and hammering exercises.
 We'll be jumping straight into making our pieces and I'll provide you with plenty of guidance along the way.